 Instruction addresses the language learning outcomes of the Lower School Language B Scope and Sequence and framed around units in the Programme of Inquiry.

 From grades 1 to 5, students proficient in English can choose one of the following foreign languages: French or Spanish.
-At the end of Kindergarten, a survey is sent home to choose the language for grade 1.

 Serbian as a foreign language is offered on Monday after school.